This page will be updated as new details are available. Thanks for your support, flexibility and understanding.

 Can I purchase single-game tickets?

-Any available single-game tickets for May games can now be purchased online.
-In-person box office hours will begin on Monday, April 26 (Mon-Fri: 10 AM-5 PM; Sat: 10 AM-2 PM).
-Ticket availability for June-September games will be announced after May 1.
-We expect single-game tickets will be available for most games, but availability will be very limited based on state, local and Major League Baseball health protocols.
-We strongly advise advance purchase to eliminate lines and touch points on game day.
+All available single-game tickets can now be purchased online and at the UPMC Park Ticket Office during regular operating hours.
+In-person box office hours are Mon-Fri: 10 AM-5 PM and Sat: 10 AM-2 PM (excluding holiday closures).
+We strongly advise advance purchasing to eliminate lines and touch points on game day.
 Furthermore, fans purchasing before game day will save $3 per ticket compared to game day pricing.
 If you need to access the box office, please be aware that it is now located adjacent to the new entrance to UPMC Park near 9th and French Streets.

 Do you still offer the Happy Howler or Jolly Voucher packages?